Who is required to pay the tax?

 You may contact us or visit one of our office locations.
-You may also apply by completing the assessment response form included with this letter and mailing it to the address listed on the form.
+You may also apply by completing the application included with this letter.

 I am a small business owner.
 Are there any exemptions available to me?

 Yes.
 Starting on January 1, 2006, a small business with $100,000 or less of taxable and nontaxable gross receipts within and without the City, may qualify for a Small Business Exemption (LAMC Section 21.29).
-(Please note that the small business exemption is provided only for current registered businesses.
-If you are not registered, the small business exemption does not apply to you)
+(Please note: If you are not currently registered, the small business exemption does not apply to you)

-I am liable for City Business Tax for the past eight years.
-What kind of interest and penalties are involved?
+I am liable for City Business Tax for the past 8 years.
+What kind of interest & penalties are involved?

 By ordinance, the City may seek principal, interest, and penalties for the current tax year and the prior seven tax years.
 After the delinquent date each year interest and penalties accrue on all outstanding tax liabilities.
 The interest rate is re-calculated annually to reflect the average Federal short-term rate plus 3 percentage points.
-For 2011 and following, interest accrues at a rate of 0.3% per month.
-The 2010 rate was 0.4% per month, the 2009 rate was 0.5% per month, the 2008 rate was 0.7% per month, the 2007 rate was 0.7% per month, the 2006 rate was 0.6% per month, the 2005 rate was 0.5% per month, and the 2004 rate was 0.4% per month.
+For 2011-2014, interest accrues at a rate of 0.3% per month.
+The 2010 rate was 0.4% per month, the 2009 rate was 0.5% per month, the 2008 rate was 0.7% per month, the 2007 rate was 0.7% per month.
 The penalty amount is graduated, beginning in the first month at 5% and increases to 40% after the fourth month of delinquency.
 Taxpayers may request a waiver of the penalty amount as long as the request is in writing and the principal tax and interest amounts due are paid.
 Written requests for a waiver of the penalty will be considered on a case-by-case basis.
-If the waiver is denied, the penalties will be billed at a future date.

 Can I pay in installments?